The 33rd Annual Great Sports Legends Dinner

 1335 Avenue of the Americas, New York City

 305-243-4656 (Stephanie Sayfie Aagaard)

-The phenomenal benefit, chaired by Mark F. Dalton, offers a sensational opportunity for supporters to mix and mingle with sports greats, television and film celebrities and generous philanthropists who will enjoy fine dining, spectacular entertainment and the chance to purchase amazing items in the event’s one-of-a-kind auction.
+This phenomenal benefit offers a sensational opportunity for supporters to mix and mingle with sports greats, television and film celebrities and generous philanthropists who will enjoy fine dining, spectacular entertainment and the chance to purchase amazing items in the event’s one-of-a-kind auction.

 Individual tickets for the dinner are priced at $850 or $1,500, which includes preferred seating.
 Tables of ten are available, priced at $8,500 and $15,000, $25,000, $50,000 and $100,000, which includes seating with a Legend.
 For information and reservations, contact Stephanie Sayfie Aagaard at 305-243-4656 or by email at SAagaard@Miami.edu.

 The Miami Project to Cure Paralysis, a Center of Excellence at the University of Miami Miller School of Medicine, is considered the premier investigative research program conducting cutting edge discovery, translational, and clinical investigations targeting spinal cord and brain injuries.
 The Miami Project’s international team includes more than 200 scientists, researchers, clinicians, and support staff who take innovative approaches to the challenges of spinal cord and brain injuries.